Arunima Kumar: Notable performances

 Arunima has also been recognized with the Sahitya Kala Parishad Scholarship for Dance in 1998 and the Shringarmani title by Sur Shringar Samsad in 2001.
 She is empanelled as an Established artiste with the I.C.C.R.
 Indian Council for Cultural Relations, Ministry of External Affairs and is an A grade artiste of the All India Radio and Doordarshan.

 Education

 Besides dance, Arunima has also done good in academics.
 She earned a Bachelor of Arts degree in Economics from India's prestigious St. Stephen's College and then studied M.Sc. in Finance and Accounting from the London School of Economics.

-She is also a keen pistol shooter and has won several medals in State and National Championships and is also the recipient of the Government of India Sports Talent Search Scholarship (1991–1992)...
+She is also a pistol shooter and has won several medals in State and National Championships and is also the recipient of the Government of India Sports Talent Search Scholarship (1991–1992).

 Film, television and radio broadcasts and appearances

 She is keenly interested in dramatics and has acted in a number radio and television programs Yog Yatra on Star News, music videos Euphoria, advertisements and short films Documentary on New Delhi, International film, Microsoft, Globus.
 She has recently done a cameo in a feature film directed by Prakash Jha – Rajneeti.

-Kuchipudi continues to be her abiding passion, which she pursues with relentless devotion.

-Endowed with "a pair of large eyes, a mobile visage and attractive stage presence".
-Arunima is a devoted dancer with a promising career ahead.